Looking at data in Microsoft Excel

 When exporting to LONG format, the responses from repeat groups will be exported as separate sheets within the same Excel workbook (instead of separate .csv files).
 See the topic on understanding the format of exported data for more details about LONG format.

-To export to .xlsx instead of .csv in SurveyCTO Desktop, go into Export options (available as you configure an export, or via Desktop settings), and choose .xlsx (Excel) in the Export to the following file type section.
+To export to .xlsx instead of .csv in SurveyCTO Desktop, go into Export options (available as you configure an export, or via Workspace settings), and choose .xlsx (Excel) in the Export to the following file type section.
 If you're downloading data directly from your server console's Export tab, just select .xlsx (for use with Excel) as the file format before clicking Export files.

 Importing .csv data into Excel